-Catching bass is by far one of the greatest experiences a person can have in their life – just one bite as a kid has changed people’s lives and directed them into a life of outdoors and pursuit of this little green fish.
+Learning how to catch bass is one of the greatest experiences a person can have in their life – just one bite as a kid has changed people’s lives and directed them into a life of outdoors and pursuit of this amazing freshwater fish.
 They fight hard, feed readily and look awesome.

-Finding the right bass fishing tackle and baits for beginners
+How to catch bass: the best bass fishing tackle and line for beginners

-The best baits and rigs for bass fishing beginners
+How to catch bass: the best rig, bait and colors for bass fishing beginners

 You set up a Texas rig by simply threading a small sinker – check out our guide to the best fishing weights) with a hole (called a bullet weight) onto the line and then tying on the hook, usually a specialist worm hook matched to your bait size and type.
 The stick bait, a basic soft plastic worm, is by far the most fish-catching bait on the market.
 You can throw it around any structure; from docks, laydowns, brush piles, grass lines to just open water, bass will eat them.